-- Article 130 (1) Approval must be obtained from the prefectural board of education for specialized training colleges established by municipalities, and from the prefectural governor for private specialized training colleges, regarding establishment and abolition of specialized training colleges (this includes establishment and abolition of upper secondary courses, postsecondary courses, or general courses), changes in management, and changes in purpose, except specialized training colleges established by the national government or prefectures (this includes public university corporations established independently by prefectures or in cooperation with other local governments). - (2) When there is an application for approval to establish a specialized training college (this includes establishment of upper secondary courses, post-secondary courses, or general courses), the prefectural board of education or the prefectural governor must give disposition regarding approval, after examining whether the contents of the application satisfy the standards referred to in Articles 124 and 125, and the preceding 3 Articles. - (3) The provisions of the preceding paragraph apply mutatis mutandis if there is an application for approval for a change in the management, and a change in purpose of the specialized training college. - (4) When the prefectural board of education or the prefectural governor is to refuse the approval referred to in paragraph (1), it must notify the applicant of this in writing, accompanied by the reason for this. - Article 131 The management of specialized training colleges must notify the prefectural board of education for specialized training colleges established by municipalities, and the prefectural governor for private specialized training colleges when intending to change the name, location or code of the school of the established specialized training college, or when falling under other cases prescribed by Cabinet Order, except specialized training colleges established by the national government or prefectures (this includes public university corporations established independently by prefectures or in cooperation with other local governments). - Article 132 Persons who have completed a post-secondary course in a specialized training college (limited to those which meet the standards specified by the Minister of Education, Culture, Sports, Science and Technology including having a course term of 2 years or more) (limited to persons provided in Article 90, paragraph (1)) may be able to transfer to university as provided by the Minister of Education, Culture, Sports, Science and Technology.
+- Article 129 (1) Specialized training colleges must have a school principal and a considerable number of teachers. - (2) The school principal of specialized training colleges must have insight related to education, and had been engaged in duties regarding education, scholarly activities, or culture. - (3) Teachers in specialized training colleges must have qualifications specified by the Minister of Education, Culture, Sports, Science and Technology, regarding specialized knowledge or skills of the education they are in charge of. - Article 130 (1) Approval must be obtained from the prefectural board of education for specialized training colleges established by municipalities, and from the prefectural governor for private specialized training colleges, regarding establishment and abolition of specialized training colleges (this includes establishment and abolition of upper secondary courses, post-secondary courses, or general courses), changes in management, and changes in purpose, except specialized training colleges established by the national government or prefectures (this includes public university corporations established independently by prefectures or in cooperation with other local governments). - (2) When there is an application for approval to establish a specialized training college (this includes establishment of upper secondary courses, post-secondary courses, or general courses), the prefectural board of education or the prefectural governor must give disposition regarding approval, after examining whether the contents of the application satisfy the standards referred to in Articles 124 and 125, and the preceding three Articles. - (3) The provisions referred to in the preceding paragraph applies mutatis mutandis if there is an application for approval for a change in the management, and a change in purpose of the specialized training college. - (4) When the prefectural board of education or the prefectural governor is to refuse the approval referred to in paragraph (1), it must notify the applicant of this in writing, accompanied by the reason for this. - Article 131 The management of specialized training colleges must notify the prefectural board of education for specialized training colleges established by municipalities, and the prefectural governor for private specialized training colleges when intending to change the name, location or code of the school of the established specialized training college, or when falling under other cases prescribed by Cabinet Order, except specialized training colleges established by the national government or prefectures (this includes public university corporations established independently by prefectures or in cooperation with other local governments).

+Article 132 A person who has completed a post-secondary course in a specialized training college (limited to those which meets the standards specified by the Minister of Education, Culture, Sports, Science and Technology, including having a course term of 2 years or more) (limited to persons provided for in Article 90, paragraph (1)) may transfer to a university as provided for by the Minister of Education, Culture, Sports, Science and Technology.